Sacha Baron Cohen refocuses his anger on Mark Zuckerberg after Trump’s loss: ‘One down. One to go.’

 Facebook has been rebuked for how it handled the 2016 campaign, after which it came to light that Russian and other foreign entities had used the platform to try to influence the election.
 Since then, the company’s handling of disinformation has been closely scrutinized by politicians, members of the media and the public alike.
 In a third-quarter earnings call this year, Zuckerberg called the 2020 election a “test.”

-While accepting an award at an Anti-Defamation League summit last year, Cohen criticized the billionaires behind social media giants — Zuckerberg; Alphabet and Google chief executive Sundar Pichai; Google co-founders Larry Page and Sergey Brin; YouTube chief executive Susan Wojcicki; Twitter chief executive Jack Dorsey — and referred to the platforms as “a sewer of bigotry and vile conspiracy theories.”
+While accepting an award at an Anti-Defamation League summit last year, Cohen criticized the billionaires behind social media giants — Zuckerberg; Alphabet and Google chief executive Sundar Pichai; Google co-founders Larry Page and Sergey Brin; YouTube chief executive Susan Wojcicki; Twitter chief executive Jack Dorsey — and referred to the platforms they lead as “a sewer of bigotry and vile conspiracy theories.”
 But he saved the skewering for Zuckerberg, likening him to Julius Caesar during the Roman Empire.

 “The Silicon Six … care more about boosting their share price than about protecting democracy,” Cohen said.
 “This is ideological imperialism, six unelected individuals in Silicon Valley imposing their vision on the rest of the world, unaccountable to any government and acting like they’re above the reach of law.
 It’s like we’re living in the Roman Empire, and Mark Zuckerberg is Caesar.
 At least that would explain his haircut.”